icastro808/icastro808.github.io/essays/my-journey.md

 As a child, I dreamed of becoming an artist.
 In my teenage years, I researched art schools and honed my skills.
 By the time I enrolled in community college, my dream was slowly coming true.
 Now, as a university student, my art supplies are packed away in my closet, and I’m pursuing a degree in computer science.

 How did things change so drastically?
-Or perhaps, for the better?
+And, perhaps, for the better?

 ## The Beginning